-Bonuses are paid on an exceptional basis and are designed to reflect the performance of an individual in contributing to the success of FNZ and their success in meeting, or exceeding, targets that have been set by the business on an individual basis.
-In addition, any bonus will take into account the performance of the business unit concerned and the overall results of FNZ, including being funded from a bonus pool created by reference to FNZ profitability performance relative to target.
+In 2021 a bonus scheme was introduced.
+As part of that scheme, bonuses will be considered and paid on an annual basis and are designed to reflect the performance of an individual in contributing to the success of FNZ and their success in meeting or exceeding, financial and non-financial targets (including conduct), adherence to effective risk management and compliance requirements, culture, equality and diversity, that have been set by the business on an individual basis.
+Individual performance objectives are set and reviewed on an annual basis and achievement of such goals may form part of a bonus award.

+In addition, any bonus will take into account the performance of the business unit concerned and the overall results of FNZ, including being funded from a bonus pool created by reference to FNZ's profitability performance relative to target.
 The measurement of financial performance will be based principally on EBITDA and not on revenue or turnover.
-Individual performance objectives are set and reviewed on an annual basis and overachievement of such goals may form part of a bonus award.
 Awards granted will reflect the financial performance of FNZ and as such, variable remuneration may reduce where subdued or negative financial performance occurs.
-The remuneration of the Control Functions (Risk, Compliance, and Internal Audit) are overseen by the Remuneration Committee.

 FNZ will not ordinarily make any bonus awards should it make a loss.
-In exceptional circumstances, such payments may need to be considered.
+In exceptional circumstances, such payments can be considered.
 In such cases, the Remuneration Committee will consider and document whether such an award would be in keeping with FNZ's Remuneration policy.
-All bonuses are subject to a malus principle under which payments may be clawed back in certain circumstances.
+Bonuses are subject to a malus and clawback principle under which unvested awards may be cancelled or payments clawed back in certain circumstances.